-A device that combusts waste gas with no visible flame and is temperature-controlled to a minimum exit temperature.
+A device that combusts waste gas with no visible flame and is temperature-controlled to a minimum exit temperature and a minimum residence time at maximum flow.
 A direct-fired thermal oxidizer is equivalent to an incinerator for this directive.